somatechlat/somafractalmemory/docs/DEVELOPER_GUIDE.md

 **Redis connection errors during development** – If you only need in-memory mode, set `REDIS_HOST=localhost` and `redis.testing=true` in your config to force `fakeredis`.

 **Kafka optional for some modes** – Set `EVENTING_ENABLED=false` and avoid running the consumer if you only need synchronous store/recall APIs.
 For full enterprise coverage (vector + event reconciliation) leave it enabled.

+**NodePort vs. port-forward** – When using the dev Helm values on Kind, access the API at `http://127.0.0.1:30797` (service port 9797).
+In other clusters, prefer an ingress with TLS for external access.

 **Integration tests use existing services** – With `USE_REAL_INFRA=1`, tests reuse the running Postgres/Redis/Qdrant/Kafka instead of spinning up disposable containers; ensure compose stack is healthy before running.